jptacek/JPtacek.com/src/documents/2015/03/angularJS-CSS-Animation/index.html.md

 We will look at each of these in separate posts, but will get started with CSS Animations.

 It is important to realize that the animations we are talking about in AngularJS here are not going to allow you to create a Pixar movie.
-The animations are really, much more subtle, and provide a bit of visual flair to your application.
+The animations can be thought of as a bit of visual flair to your application to let users know their input has been recognized.

 In this post, we are going to focus on three AngularJS events that we can use with CSS animations.
 It is important to realize that Angular does not do any of the animations, but provides hooks for us to use our own animations, be they